alexnitta/faunauth/docs/index.md

 Create an email confirmation token in the database, then send an email with a confirmation link that includes the token and email address.
 Upon clicking the link, either `setPassword` or `loginWithMagicLink` will need to be invoked with the decoded token to complete the process.

+The `input.email` is converted to lowercase, so it is case-insensitive.

 **`remarks`**
 The token and email are wrapped into an object, then Base64-encoded and appended as a single